 Rams Players Drafted

-- Michael Brockers, DT, LSU (1st Round, 2012) The Rams traded the sixth pick to Dallas for its 1st and 2nd round picks.
+- Michael Brockers, DT, LSU (1st Round, 2012) The Rams traded the sixth pick to Dallas for its first- and second-round picks.

 - Janoris Jenkins, CB, North Alabama (2nd Round, 2012)

-- Isaiah Pead, RB, Cincinnati (2nd Round, 2012) The Rams traded this 2nd round pick in the draft to Chicago for its 2nd and 5th round picks.
+- Isaiah Pead, RB, Cincinnati (2nd Round, 2012) The Rams traded this second-round pick in the draft to Chicago for its second- and fifth-round picks.

 - Rokevious Watkins, G, South Carolina (5th Round, 2012)

-- Alec Ogletree, OLB, Georgia (1st Round, 2013) The Rams traded this 1st round pick to Atlanta for its 1st, 3rd and 6th round picks.
+- Alec Ogletree, OLB, Georgia (1st Round, 2013) The Rams traded this first-round pick to Atlanta for its first-, third-, and sixth-round picks.

 - Stedman Bailey, WR, West Virginia (3rd Round, 2013)

-- Zac Stacy, RB, Vanderbilt (5th Round, 2013) The Rams packaged the 6th round pick in a trade with Houston for its 5th round pick.
+- Zac Stacy, RB, Vanderbilt (5th Round, 2013) The Rams packaged the sixth-round pick in a trade with Houston for its fifth-rounder.

 - Greg Robinson, T, Auburn (1st Round, 2014)

-Outcome: I must say RG3’s rookie season with the Redskins was the most exciting sports year in my time in Washington, D.C.
-They went 10-6 and won the NFC East and RG3 was named Offensive Rookie of the Year.
-He also suffered a devastating knee injury and has not been the same since.
-After being inactive for the entire 2015 regular season, RG3 was released by the Redskins and went on to play in Cleveland (2016) and Baltimore (2018-20) before retiring and moving into the broadcast booth as a college football analyst.
+Outcome: In RGIII's rookie season, the Redskins went 10-6 and won the NFC East and he was named Offensive Rookie of the Year.
+He also suffered a devastating knee injury and hasn't been the same since.
+After being inactive for the entire 2015 regular season, RGII was released by the Redskins and went on to play in Cleveland (2016) and Baltimore (2018-20) before retiring and moving into the broadcast booth as a college football analyst.

 On other hand, Pead never had much of an impact during his time with the Rams, which also was impacted by injuries, and was cut in 2015.
 Watkins battled weight and substance abuse issues and was cut after his rookie season.
-Bailey also has dealt with off-field issues, including serving a pair of league-mandated four-game suspensions.
-More seriously, Bailey was shot twice in the head last November in a drive-by incident in Miami Gardens, Fla.
-He is attempting a comeback against the advice of his doctors.
-Stacy was extremely productive as a rookie (973 yards rushing), but saw his numbers and playing time decrease and was traded to the Jets prior to the 2015 season.
+Bailey was served a pair of league-mandated four-game suspensions and was forced to retire after being shot twice in the head in 2015 in a drive-by incident in Miami Gardens, Florida.

 — Written by Aaron Tallent, who is part of the Athlon Contributor Network.
 Tallent is a writer whose articles have appeared in The Sweet Science, FOX Sports' Outkick the Coverage, Liberty Island and The Washington Post.
 Follow him on Twitter at @AaronTallent.